Ben-Jacks0n/Balls/README.md

 ![image](https://github.com/Ben-Jacks0n/Balls/assets/127924235/63a2aa08-82f3-486b-8b30-d9a2382e9085)

 By connecting the signal to a script.
 It will give you a function in the script that you can write and execute if the conditions are met.
-The buttons in the function are pretty simple.
+Functions for the buttons are pretty simple.
 If the player pressed play it will change scene to the level, and if they pressed quit it will quit the application.

 ```GDScript
 extends Node2D